| No of people | Price per person |

 The climbing to Everest Base Camp was one of the highest points of my life.
 Places Nepal Treks was perfectly planned and everything went smoothly.
 The guide explained Nepali culture with passion, and the porters dedicated themselves to carrying our bags.
 The company was also strict with safety measures.
 The response to altitude sickness was excellent.
 This trekking company is truly trustworthy and professional.

 My Everest Base Camp trekking experience with Places Nepal Treks was simply extraordinary.
-The company wonderfully combines Swiss precision with Nepali warmth.
 The guide was passionate and knowledgeable, the porters tireless and friendly.
 The daily routine was well structured.
 The view of the world's highest mountain was overwhelming.
 Every step was worth it.
 Absolutely recommendable.

 I recently completed the Everest Base Camp trek through Places Nepal Treks, and it was genuinely one of the most satisfying adventures of my life.
 The company's guides displayed remarkable knowledge about Himalayan geography and Sherpa heritage.
 The porters were extraordinarily hardworking, often helping other trekkers along the way.
 The acclimatisation protocol was well-planned.
 The teahouse accommodation was basic but clean and welcoming.
 Reaching Base Camp at dawn was truly humbling.
 Highly worthy of attempting.